redkite-labs/RedKiteCms/src/RedKiteLabs/RedKiteCms/BootstrapBundle/README.md

         }
     }

-This example is equivalent to the very first one.
+This is the default option used by the library when the **environments** one is not defined.

 ### The **overrides** options
-Sometimes it could happen that a bundle overrides a part of another bundle.
-In this specific case the overrider bundle must be declared after the overriden one.
-The **overrides** option can be used to achieve this task:
+When a bundle overrides another bundle, it must be instantiated in the AppKernel after the overrided bundle.

+You can implement this case in your autoload.json adding the **overrides** option:

     {
         "bundles" : {